RS2002/TokamakDisruption/content/_index.md

       image:
         filename: logo4.jpg
       text: |
         The Tokamak Disruption is a band from Hong Kong, formed in November 2024.
-We primarily focus on alternative metal while also incorporating elements from other heavy music genres such as melodic death metal and metalcore.
-Our official Xiaohongshu account can be found at **https://xhslink.com/m/9B77xMP0GDo**.
+We primarily focus on alternative metal while also incorporating elements from other music genres such as melodic death metal, metalcore, and punk.
+Our official social media accounts can be found at **https://space.bilibili.com/3632304320678590?spm_id_from=333.1387** and **https://xhslink.com/m/9B77xMP0GDo**.

   - block: hero
     content: